joaoviictorti/RustRedOps/README.md

     - Writing and reading shellcode to the Windows Registry.

 51. [**Remove CRT**](/Remove_CRT)
-    - It focuses on removing the CRT (C Runtime Library) at runtime and some additional flags to remove information from the binary.
+    - It focuses on minimizing the use of the CRT (C Runtime Library) during runtime and applying additional flags to strip away unnecessary information from the binary.

 52. [**Request Shellcode**](/Request_Shellcode)
     - Retrieving shellcode from HTTP requests using Rust.